The Best Complimentary Airport Lounge Spa Treatments

 While not a complimentary spa treatment with an airport lounge, I think it’s worth calling out how many “Be Relax” spas at airports participate in Priority Pass.
 There are a few treatments to choose from, including a 10-minute foot massage, or a 15-minute lounger massage.

-Note that since this is considered a Priority Pass experience, those who have a membership through American Express or Capital One wouldn’t be entitled to this.
+Note that since this is considered a Priority Pass experience, so if get your Priority Pass membership through select credit cards, you may not be entitled to this.

 An airport “Be Relax” spa